Decoding algorithms for surface codes: The surface Codes

 To sum up, whenever an error consisted of an odd number of $X$ or $Z$-errors affects the data qubits surrounding a check operator, the circuit from the picture will make said errors propagate to the measurement qubit associated to such check, changing the measurement and thus enunciating that an error has occurred in its vicinity \cite{fowlerReview}.

-\subsubsection{Types of errors and code threshold}
+\subsection{Types of errors and code threshold}

-In FIG.\ref{rotateddegeneracy} we show some examples of errors that may arise in the rotated planar code.
-In the upper right section of the code, there are three isolated Pauli errors, namely an $X$, a $Y$ and a $Z$-error, which cause the adjacent susceptible checks to exhibit non-trivial syndrome elements upon measurement.
+In FIG. \ref{rotateddegeneracy} we show different types of errors that may arise in the rotated planar code.
+Beginning with the top figure, in the upper right section of the code, there are three isolated Pauli errors, namely an $X$, a $Y$ and a $Z$-error, which cause the adjacent susceptible checks to exhibit non-trivial syndrome elements upon measurement.
 Note that the $Y$-error triggers both the $X$ and $Z$-checks that are adjacent to such data qubit.
 This happens because $Y$-errors are a combination of $X$ and $Z$-errors, neglecting the global phase, as seen in eq.\eqref{eqop}.
-These isolated Pauli errors will be detected by the code, and using the syndrome information, the decoder will try to estimate which are those errors.
-Note that these errors have weight one, and since this specific rotated planar code has distance $5$, those errors can be corrected.
+These isolated Pauli errors will be detected by the code, and using the syndrome information, the decoder will attempt to estimate them.